xrdocs/asr9k/_tutorials/2023-04-24-asr9k-inline-map-t-border-relay-configuration-and-troubleshooting.md

 	0030: a6 01 20 01 00 00 11 00 00 00 00 00 00 00 08 4b   &. ............K
 	0040: 09 11 00 1a 57 f0 00 01 02 03 04 05 06 07 08 09   ....Wp..........
 	0050: 0a 0b 0c 0d 0e 0f 10 11                           ........

+## Conclusion
+I hope this tutorial will help in building the Proof of Concept LAB or troubleshooting the real life scenario.
+It can navigate through the components used and isolate the missing/broken part.
+Let us know if there any questions.

+### Additional Resources:
+MAP-T Configuration guide for ASR9000: https://www.cisco.com/c/en/us/td/docs/routers/asr9000/software/asr9k-r7-7/cgnat/configuration/guide/b-cgnat-cg-asr9k-77x/cgipv6-without-service-modules.html